Clanger00 on Jun 28th 2018 at 7:36:02 PM

 Page Type: trope

-A villain has the Damsel in Distress or Distressed Dude at his mercy, and wants to lord his victory over his prisoner.
-One way to do this is to grab the chin or jaw of a demoralised captive and force them to look the villain in the eye whilst he gloats.
-It can also happen if the prisoner is distracted by something, or actively avoiding having to look the villain in the eye, and the villain wants to make sure he is what the captive is paying attention to.
+A villain has the Damsel in Distress or Distressed Dude at his mercy and wants to intimidate, humiliate, or otherwise subjugate his prisoner.
+One way to do this is to grab the chin or jaw of a captive and force them to look the villain in the eye whilst he gloats or threatens them.
+This could happen with a demoralised captive who is looking at the ground, a captive who is distracted by something and the villain wants to be the object of attention, or a captive actively avoiding looking the villain in the eye due to the villain's powers.
+Less commonly happens with a Defiant Captive, who is probably already making eye-contact with the villain.

 - In a filler episode of the Kuroshitsuji anime, Angela has Sebastian chained to a wall, and she uses the handle of her whip to lift Sebastian's chin up so that she can see his face while she mocks him.